szado/php-resource-pool/README.md

 # shado/php-resource-pool

-A PHP library providing basic resource pooling support, most commonly used as a database connection pool.
+A PHP library providing basic resource pooling support, commonly used as a database connection pool.

 Resource pooling allows you to easily manage a range of concurrently maintained resources.
 You can define how many of them can be created or which algorithm should be used for selecting the next resource from the pool.

+The library includes two implementations of the pool:

+- `ResourcePool` – provides basic pooling logic, including borrowing and returning resources.
+- `AsyncResourcePool` – a [ReactPHP](https://reactphp.org/)-based implementation that adds resource retry functionality to the basic features.

 ## Requirements

 - PHP >= 8.1

+> [!TIP]
+> Thanks to Fibers, you can freely use the ReactPHP-based implementation in your traditional PHP projects.

 ## Example